Collinthegeek/Zalda/README.md

 Zalda
 =====

-Zelda like game in python
+(Unfinished) Zelda like game in python

-I'm working on it but right now all thats ready is the random map generator in maptest/.
+Zalda is the game maptest is a random generator.
+You know how to run python files...
+I hope...